 It is important for every student to attend school every day.
 Missing too much school has long-term, negative effects on students, such as lower achievement and graduation rates.
 There are many reasons students miss school, but Springboro Schools has the ability to directly impact our students’ attendance.

-In December 2016, the Ohio General Assembly passed House Bill 410 to encourage and support a preventative approach to excessive absences and truancy.
-Beginning with the 2017-2018 school year, several changes take effect in our district.
+Ohio General Assembly passed House Bill 410 to encourage and support a preventative approach to excessive absences and truancy.
+Continuing into the 2018-2019 school year, the Student Attendance Policy will be as follows -

 year, a warning letter will be sent to the parent/guardian.

 - If a parent fails to appear/respond in the Absence Intervention Meeting the school will make a referral to Children Services or instruct the team to develop a plan without the parent/guardian’s input.
 If the plan is not followed, a complaint of truancy will be filed in Juvenile Court.

 Schools will be working to reduce the barriers that families might encounter to